 There are several different flu strains each year.
 The most likely three candidates are isolated for a vaccine, including variations of the one that has been popular since 1968, H3N2.
 Inactive versions of these viruses cultured within chicken eggs form the basis for the inoculation.
 As our immune system works to rid weakened viruses, it “remembers” them and is better prepared to defend itself from exposure to full-strength versions with which we may later come in contact.

 Antibodies made in response to vaccination with one flu virus can sometimes provide protection against different but related flu viruses.
 A less than ideal match may result in reduced vaccine effectiveness against the flu virus that is different from what is in the flu vaccine, but can still provide some protection against flu illness.

-- 2 Stalks of celery chopped into ¼" pieces
+- 2 Celery stalks chopped into ¼ inch pieces

 - Handful of parsley

 Juice the garlic first.
 Next juice the celery and parsley together.
 To juice the parsley, tuck the stems and the leaves into the groove of the celery sticks.
 Finish juicing with the carrots and apples.
 Note: With the Brevelle juicer, there is no need to chop the carrots or apple.
 The mouth is large enough to accept them whole.
 In fact, you can juice the 6 carrots simultaneously.